 Do Not Feed Soy!
 When soy filler is mixed with water it will expand and can cause gastric torsion that may be fatal to your pug.

 All new puppies will chew on almost anything.
 Purchase safe chew toys for your puppy.
 These toys should be almost indestructible.
 Never buy your puppy any toy he can swallow or get stuck in his throat.
 Nylon chew toys are safe and are available all most anywhere.
-Don’t give your puppy rawhides, greenies, pig ears, or pig hoofs these are not safe chew toys.
+Do NOT give your puppy rawhides, greenies, pig ears, or pig hoofs these are not safe chew toys.

 Your crate will be your aid in housebreaking.
 Put your puppy in the crate when you are not home and to sleep at night.
 As soon as your puppy is let out of the crate take him outside and do not allow him back in until he goes.
 Most of all dogs will not soil where they sleep if they are left out often enough.
 Be consistant and take your puppy outside often.
 If your puppy makes a poo in the house, put the poo outside where you want your puppy to go to the bathroom.
 A puppy does not have the ability to hold it or to even grasp the idea of potty training until 12 weeks old and are not considered completely potty trained until a year old and free of accidents.

 Pugs overheat easily.
 This can be from the temperature, excitement, exercise, or stress.
 Pugs can die from heat exhaustion.
 Whenever you and your pug are out in warm weather take water with you.
 If your pug goes down from heat exhaustion, and his tongue turns blue, wet him down with rubbing alcohol or cool water or cool him with ice to bring his body temperature down.